HadrienG2/subwoofer/book/src/user-guide/latency-throughput.md

 the input of the next one.

-- In the `chained` configurations, there is only one instruction stream, so we expect latency-bound performance.
+- In the `chained` configurations, there is only one instruction stream, so we expect maximally latency-bound performance.
 The execution time for a chain of N operations should therefore be N times the execution latency of an individual operation.
 - In one of the configurations of higher Instruction-Level Parallelism (ILP), which is normally close to the maximum ILP that is allowed by the CPU ISA, maximal performance will be observed.
 At this throughput-bound limit,